ShutterStack/DSW_Main-Task/README.md

 ## Project Background

 ### About the NBFC
-Our partner is a trusted Non-Banking Financial Company specializing in providing:
+NBFC partner is a trusted Non-Banking Financial Company specializing in providing:
 - Quick and accessible small loans
 - Flexible loan options
 - Competitive interest rates